drblue9001/blockchain-backpack/website/part1.md

 <image style="float:right; width: 175px; margin: 10px;" src="trezor.jpg" />

-Given that all interactions with this contract are done through digitally signed messages, people's backpack identity becomes a public/private keypair.
-This brings us to the one thing we won't prototype: dedicated hardware to protect the private key and perform signing of messages that get sent to the backpack system.
+Given that all interactions with this contract are done through digitally signed transactions, people's backpack identity becomes a public/private keypair.
+This brings us to the one thing we won't prototype: dedicated hardware to protect the private key and perform signing of transactions that get sent to the backpack system.
 Given the prevalence of remote access trojans as a way to bypass Valve's existing two-factor authentication, any system that relies on the security of a user's desktop is non-starter.
 I will instead hand-wave towards the Bitcoin communities hardware wallets which perform a similar function: [Trezor][trezor] (shown right), [Ledger Wallet][ledger], smart cards with secure elements, etc. Steam would prepare a transaction request and would send it to the signing hardware.
 The signing hardware would show the transaction to the user on an embedded screen.
 The user would have to physically press a button on the signing hardware to sign the proposed transaction.

 [trezor]: https://www.bitcointrezor.com/
 [ledger]: https://www.ledgerwallet.com/

 ### Representing permissions

 All users will interact with the central backpack contract.
-In a system where different users interact with the same program, we need a way of keeping track of what users have which capabilities.
+In a system where different users interact with the same contract, we need a way of keeping track of what users have which capabilities.
 For instance, a random person with a backpack should not be able to create items out of thin air.
 We should create a system of permissions to enforce the principle of least privilege.

 ```cpp
 enum Permissions {